 BMA says Government’s suggested pay rise for doctors in 2026 is indefensible - BMA media centre - BMA

-BMA Response to Government's Pay Rise Proposal
+BMA Response to Government's Proposed Pay Rise for Doctors

 It is frankly indefensible that yet another Government is once again suggesting real-terms pay cut for doctors – an increase of less than 50p per hour* for many newly-qualified doctors.